AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 A puzzle must implement the following functions.
 None of the functions take arguments.

+Global variables do persist between function calls.
+Global variables are discarded when TIS-100 notices and loads an updated version of the puzzle.

 ### get_name()

+`get_name()` is evaluated only once upon load, no later than upon entering the `SPECIFICATION EDITOR`.
+It will not be re-evaluated on re-entering the `SPECIFICATION EDITOR`, nor upon entering the program editor.

 Returns a single string used as the puzzle's title.
 If the name is longer than 33 characters, it will not display correctly on the program editing screen.
 The name will be forced into upper case before displaying if it isn't already.

 	function get_name()
 		return "EXAMPLE PUZZLE"